Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And did you get a sense that this was going to go on and on?

-I mean, because normally, you know, it's like you have a negative situation and you're like, oh, this T too shall pass.
+I mean, because normally, you know, it's like you have a negative situation and you're like, oh, this too shall pass.

 And, you know, maybe there's a certain amount of productive gaslighting that goes on with that kind of stuff.

-But really, it was part of my personal psyche where at this point I had like a I didn't have a psychotic break yet at this point in my life.
+But really, it was part of my personal psyche, where at this point, I had like a, I didn't have a psychotic break yet at this point in my life.

-But it was kind of a break in my psyche where I just wanted to give up.
+But it was kind of a break in my psyche where I just wanted to give up, give up for some reason on this and just pull the trigger and check out.

 Well, you didn't want to.